indimail/indimail-virtualdomains/.github/README-indimail.md

 A qmta installation using qmta-send is just like an indimail-mini installation, except that it has a single queue named <u>qmta</u>.
 This queue is processed by a single daemon <b>qmta-send</b>. <b>qmta-send</b> is like <b>qmail-send</b> provided by indimail-mta, except that it doesn't require multiple daemons - <b>todo-proc</b>, <b>qmail-lspawn</b>/<b>qmail-rspawn</b>, <b>qmail-clean</b>.
 Just like indimail-mini,

 * You don't require MySQL
 * You don't require daemontools, ucspi-tcp.
 You don't need to add anything to inetd.conf.
-A null client doesn't receive incoming mail.

 Installation and setup is trivial if you use the RPM package (See the chapter [Installing Indimail using DNF/YUM/APT Repository](#installing-indimail-using-dnfyumapt-repository)).